 That’s it, job done.

-For cloth convertibles, you’ll need to employ a different cleaning method.
+For cloth convertibles, you’ll need to employ a different cleaning method to vinyl.
 Here are the easy steps on how to clean and maintain the like-new appearance of convertible roofs.

 When using a dedicated convertible cleaner, I highly advise you to work in small areas.
 This will prevent the cleaner from drying up as you work on other sections of the roof.